Skip to main content

 Are you suffering from allergy symptoms?
 If so, you might be reaching into your medicine cabinet for Benadryl (diphenhydramine).
 Benadryl is a common over-the-counter (OTC) allergy medication.
 It’s typically used for mild seasonal allergy symptoms.

 Benadryl belongs to a class of medications called antihistamines.
-Histamine is a chemical released by the body to fight off foreign invaders.
+Histamine is a chemical that your body releases to fight off foreign invaders.
 It causes symptoms like runny nose, sneezing, and watery eyes.
 Benadryl blocks histamine from working, helping to relieve symptoms.

 Benadryl is generally considered safe for most people to take, including children.
 But before you take it, it’s important to know the correct dosage.